minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ## Requirements

 * Bitcoin Core
-* Little over 100GB of free storage for the database (external backup recommended)
+* Little over 100GB of free storage for database (external backup recommended)

 Fulcrum is a replacement for an [Electrs](../bonus/bitcoin/electrs.md), these two services cannot be run at the same time (due to the same standard ports used), remember to stop Electrs doing `"sudo systemctl stop electrs"`.